 B12 Shot Side Effects – Do They Outweigh the Risk?

-As vitamin B12 continues to gain popularity and attention, many are beginning to wonder what are the B12 shot side effects and benefits?
+As vitamin B12 continues to gain popularity and attention, many are beginning to wonder what the B12 shot side effects and benefits are?
 Can this supplement really be as great as everyone keeps saying it is with no risks or side effects?
 While this treatment still fascinates us today and poses many questions, the history of the development of B12 shots is just as interesting.

-In the 1850s, pernicious anemia was essentially a fatal condition – in today’s medicine pernicious anemia is easily treated with B12 supplements.
-However, in the 1850s patients suffered from abnormal gait, exhaustion, and inevitably they ended up in the hospital before they passed.
-It wasn’t until the 1920s when Georges Richard Minot and William Parry Murphy determined that certain foods (red meat and liver) were effective in treating anemia in dogs.
-Almost 50 years later, Robert Woodward, an organic chemist, was able to successfully synthesize vitamin B12.
-From this discovery, modern medicine was able to create treatments based on the discovery of vitamin B12’s role in anemia and the successful synthesis of its complex structure.
+In the 1850s, pernicious anemia was essentially a fatal condition – in today’s medicine, pernicious anemia is easily treated with B12 supplements.
+However, in the 1850s, patients suffered from abnormal gait, exhaustion, and inevitably they ended up in the hospital before they passed.
+It wasn’t until the 1920s when Georges Richard Minot and William Parry Murphy determined that certain foods (red meat and liver) effectively treated anemia in dogs.
+Almost 50 years later, Robert Woodward, an organic chemist, successfully synthesized vitamin B12.
+From this discovery, modern medicine created treatments based on the discovery of vitamin B12’s role in anemia and the successful synthesis of its complex structure.

 Thankfully, conditions caused by vitamin B12 deficiencies are incredibly treatable through vitamin B12 supplements.
-Understanding the B12 shot side effects and benefits can help you manage your expectations of vitamin B12 as a treatment, and also whether or not a B12 shot it the best form of treatment.
+Understanding the B12 shot side effects and benefits can help you manage your expectations of vitamin B12 as a treatment and whether a B12 shot it the best form of treatment.

 Vitamin B12 – What It is and What It Does

 Vitamin B12 is most commonly sourced through foods that come from animals such as fish, red meat, eggs, dairy, cheese, and other dairy products.
 Those who are vegan or vegetarian sometimes source their B12 through fortified cereals.
-While many people are able to consume and absorb the proper amount of vitamin B12 through their dietary choices, there are also many people who are not able to sustain the proper levels of B12 within their body, and this can lead to dangerous conditions if left untreated.
+While many people can consume and absorb the proper amount of vitamin B12 through their dietary choices, many people cannot sustain the proper levels of B12 within their body, which can lead to dangerous conditions if left untreated.